itb-community/ftldat-rs/README.md

 # Building

-Building assumes you have Rust set up.
+This section assumes you have Rust set up with MSVC.
 If not, see here: https://www.rust-lang.org/learn/get-started.

+Building for release mode with MINGW should also be possible, and potentially a bit simpler, but I didn't want to try getting MINGW set up yet.

+### Development

+For development, the build process is very simple:

 1. Open a terminal in the project's root directory.
+2. Run `cargo build`.

+### Release

+For release (as in, getting a .dll that Lua can interface with), the build process is quite a bit more involved.

+1. Change configuration to build the library in module mode.
+   1. Go to `Cargo.toml`.
+   2. Find the `[dependencies]` section.
+   3. Find the entry for `mlua` and replace `"vendored"` with `"module"`.
+      - Or just comment/uncomment the prepared entries.
+   - For explanation why this is needed, see the [Troubleshooting](#troubleshooting) section below.
+2. Open a terminal in the project's root directory.
-2. Add `i686-pc-windows-msvc` target with the command `rustup target add i686-pc-windows-msvc`.
+3. (First time only) Add `i686-pc-windows-msvc` target with the command `rustup target add i686-pc-windows-msvc`.
-3. After that, you can build the library anytime by running the `build.sh` script.
-    - the script just has to set a couple vars and call cargo, so you can easily modify it to suit your preferences.
+4. Specify environment variables:
+   - `LUA_INC=lua/include` - path to Lua headers
+   - `LUA_LIB=lua/lua5.1` - path to Lua .lib file
+   - `LUA_LIB_NAME=lua/lua5.1` - same path as in `LUA_LIB`
+5. Run `cargo build --lib --release --target=i686-pc-windows-msvc`

+Steps 4 and 5 are automated in the form of `build.sh` script.

-After that, the compiled .dll will be available in `./target/i686-pc-windows-msvc/release/ftldat.dll`.
+Compiled .dll will be available in `./target/i686-pc-windows-msvc/release/ftldat.dll`.

 # Usage

-Load the library in your lua script:
+Load the library in your Lua script:

 ```lua
 -- load the dll - this exposes `ftldat` global variable,